 What Type of Commercial Lease Is Being Offered?

 The type of lease being offered is probably the most important item to consider first because it determines how you will be charged rent.
-The terms of commercial real estate leases are defined by the type of commercial lease.
+The type of commercial lease defines the terms of commercial real estate leases.

 Some commercial leases are straightforward, but most are not.
-If you do not know what a Triple Net Lease is, or what "Load Factor" means, or how your rent will be calculated (it is rare that you will be charged only for the actual square footage you will occupy), you cannot negotiate better terms.
+If you do not know what a Triple Net Lease is, or what "Load Factor" means, or how your rent will be calculated (you will rarely be charged only for the actual square footage you will occupy), you cannot negotiate better terms.
 Is the lease "full service" or "percentage based?"
 The key to negotiating terms of a lease may be contingent on first negotiating the type of lease.

 Ask to see a copy of a sample lease.
-A landlord who refuses to allow you the time to review lease terms before signing is not one to be trusted.
+A landlord who refuses to allow you the time to review lease terms before signing should not be trusted.
 Commercial leases can be just a few pages but are typically 15-20 or more pages in length.
 If you require a lawyer to review the terms and the landlord refuses, do not sign the lease!